How Does the Combine Harvester Work for Wheat?

 Cutting

 When the wheat combine harvester enters the wheat field, you need to adjust the header height based on the crop height to avoid missing any wheat.
 The rotating reel above the header will push the wheat onto the header, and the divider will lift and guide any fallen wheat.
 As the wheat stalks get close to the header, two fast-moving, reciprocating blades will cut the stalks.
-The cut wheat is then moved by the header’s auger to the feeder house and then into the threshing drum, which is the feeding part of a full-feed harvester.
+The header’s auger moves the cut wheat to the feeder house, which then sends it into the threshing drum, the feeding part of a full-feed harvester.

 The header of a half-feed harvester is usually bow-shaped.
 Compared to a full-feed wheat combine harvester, a half-feed harvester needs to follow the rows during harvesting to ensure efficiency and quality.
 When aligning with the rows, you need to adjust based on the field’s shape, size, and terrain to make sure the header covers the entire area, avoiding missed or repeated cuts.
 The header width of a full-feed harvester is usually the same as the width of the machine.
 When operating a full-feed harvester, you just need to make sure it follows the field edges or contours without needing to align with rows.
 The difference between a half-feed and a full-feed combine harvester is that the half-feed only puts the wheat heads into the threshing device, while the full-feed puts the entire wheat stalk into the threshing device.